cloudmesh/client/_sources/commands/command_register.txt

         Hostname india.futuresystems.org
         User yourusername

-The list command followd by ssh will give  you a list of hosts defined in that file::
+The list command followed by ssh will give  you a list of hosts defined in that file::

     $ cm register list ssh